svpteam/svp4-i18n/README.md

 https://www.svp-team.com

-## How to deal with tranlsation files
+## How to deal with translation files

 - Get ***Qt Linguist***.
 If you don't have Qt installed you can download minimal distribution here: